DaiseyCode/lmwrapper/README.md

     "My name is Spingldorph", max_tokens=1000))
 ```

+### Comprehensive OpenAI emulation
+We focus on emulating the behaviour of OpenAI endpoints across platforms as
+best as possible.
+This includes coverage of arguments like `stop`,
+`logprobs` (>1), which can be missing or implemented differently.

 ## TODOs

 If you are interested in one of these particular features or something else